The first AKRA mass map reconstruction from HSC Y1 data: Validation with Simulations

 The mock convergence fields are generated from the high-resolution \textsc{kun} simulation suite~\citep{2025SCPMA..6889512C}, which is part of the \textsc{Jiutian} program designed in preparation for the forthcoming CSST cosmological survey~\citep{2025SCPMA..6809511H}.
 The \textsc{kun} suite consists of 129 $N$-body simulations spanning an eight-dimensional cosmological parameter space, including models with dynamic dark energy and massive neutrinos.
 It has been widely used to build cosmological emulators for the matter power spectrum, halo mass function, and biased tracer spectra~\citep{2025SCPMA..6889512C,2025SCPMA..6809513C,2025arXiv250604671Z}.
 In this work, we adopt the fiducial realization (c0000) from the suite, with cosmological parameters $\Omega_M=\Omega_\mathrm{cb}+\Omega_{\nu}=0.3111$, $\Omega_b=0.0490$, $H_0=67.66~\mathrm{km~s^{-1}~Mpc^{-1}}$, $n_s=0.9665$, $\sigma_8=0.81$, and a dark energy equation of state of $w=-1$, $w_a=0$, with a total neutrino mass of $\Sigma m_\nu = 0.06~\mathrm{eV}$.
 Convergence maps are generated by stacking the full-sky projected density maps with thickness $50\,h^{-1}\mathrm{Mpc}$ in the on-the-fly lightcone.
 The corresponding shear components $(\gamma_1, \gamma_2)$ are then obtained.
 The mock simulations also adopt the same photo-$z$ distribution as the HSC~Y1 data.
 We emphasize that throughout this section we adopt only the fiducial cosmology of the \textsc{kun} suite, without exploring the full parameter space.

 For each of the six HSC~Y1 fields, we generate 200 realizations that reproduce the survey geometry, pixelization, binary mask, and spatially varying effective number map $N_{\rm eff}(\vec\theta)$ measured from the data (Section~\ref{sec:HSC_Y1}).
 Each realization includes the input cosmological shear signal $(\gamma_1, \gamma_2)$, to which we apply the survey mask and add pixel-dependent shape noise.
+We note that the observed ellipticity corresponds to reduced shear $g = \gamma/(1-\kappa)$ rather than shear $\gamma$ (see Eqs.
+(24) and (25) in Ref.~\cite{Shirasaki2019} for the exact relation).
+In the weak lensing regime where $\kappa \ll 1$, this distinction has a negligible impact on our results.
 We reconstruct the convergence maps using both the AKRA and KS methods with the same settings as applied to the data.
 Noise-only maps (without cosmological signal) are also generated in the same way to estimate noise biases.